Unit 3: Build Challenge

 4. Process the additional payment via Stripe

-5. Update room statuses (old room -> Cleaning, new room -> Occupied)
+5. Update room statuses (old room → Dirty, new room → Occupied)

 6. Update the booking with the new room